usaid-cs/yesterday-i-learned/useless-trivia.md

 - [People die from instagram parkour all the time](https://www.liveleak.com/view?i=715_1513068362).
 - ["Despite being called the god of thunder, it is electricity that Thor controls"](https://www.youtube.com/watch?v=ovNJpzbAXK8)
 - [Persian the cat pokemon](https://bulbapedia.bulbagarden.net/wiki/Persian_%28Pok%C3%A9mon%29) is clearly a siamese cat instead of a persian cat.
+- Not even a season after [African-American Panther broke every record in box office](http://time.com/money/5215397/black-panther-box-office-record/), he dies in Infinity War (spoiler warning).
+- Mark Zuckerberg has business cards that just say, "I'm CEO, Bitch."
+- [Vitas](https://en.wikipedia.org/wiki/Vitas) (Vitaliy Grachov) has a five-octave vocal range.
+- In the autotuned degeneracy that is "I'm The One", DJ Khaled, Justin Bieber, Quavo, Chance the Rapper, _and_ Lil Wayne all claim to be the one.
+- Humans are the only species on Earth to have the concept of birthdays.
+- Apart from dinner and supper, all of hobbit's seven daily meals are two hours apart.